retinify/retinify/README.md

 [build_jetson_status]: https://github.com/retinify/retinify/actions/workflows/build_jetson.yml?query=branch%3Amain

 ## Pipeline Latencies
-Latency includes the time for image upload, inference, and disparity download, reported as the median over 10000 iterations.
+Latency includes the time for image upload, inference, and disparity download, reported as the median over 10000 iterations (measured with `retinify::Pipeline`).
 These measurements were taken using each setting of `retinify::Mode`.

 > [!NOTE]